breimanntools/aaanalysis/docs/source/tutorials.rst

 Getting Started
 ---------------
-For an introduction into AAanalysis, explore our **Quick start** and **Slow start** tutorials, both offer the same examples with the latter explaining the conceptual background.
-The **Plotting Prelude** tutorial can help to create beautiful plots.
+For an introduction into AAanalysis, explore our **Quick start** and **Slow start** tutorials, both offering the same examples with the latter explaining the conceptual background.
+The **Plotting Prelude** tutorial can help you to create publication-ready plots.

 .. toctree::